Installation

 Python

-pip install smolvm
+pip install smolmachines

 Requires Python 3.9 or later.

-curl -sSL https://smolmachines.com/install.sh | sh
+curl -sSL https://raw.githubusercontent.com/smol-machines/smol/main/scripts/install.sh | bash

 Platform Requirements